-In Executive Determination No. 76 of January 30, 2023, Consob established, without prejudice to any lower quota provided for in the By-Laws, the minimum shareholding required for the submission of candidate slates for the election of the management and control boards of listed companies that closed their fiscal year on December 31, 2022.
+In Executive Determination No. 92 of January 31, 2024, Consob established, without prejudice to any lower quota provided for in the By-Laws, the minimum shareholding required for the submission of candidate slates for the election of the management and control boards of listed companies that closed their fiscal year on December 31, 2023.
 Specifically, the quota fixed for the Company was as follows:

-CRITERIA FOR DETERMINING THE HOLDING 252527465 CLASS OF CAPITALISATION FREE FLOAT SHARE >25% MAJORITY SHARE < 50% PERCENTAGE HOLDING <= Euro 375 million yes no 2.5%
+CRITERIA FOR DETERMINING THE HOLDING

+CLASS OF CAPITALISATION PERCENTAGE HOLDING

+Euro 375 million and ≤ Euro 1 billion not relevant not relevant 2.5%